anna-sara-maria/fundamentals-CI-integration/README.md

 This repository contains a continuous integration project that can be connected to different github webhooks to perform automatic tests on newly pushed  changes.
 The result is then e-mailed to the person pushing the changes.

 ## Licence
-Permissions: private and commercial use, modification, distribution.
+Permissions: private and commercial use, modification, distri bution.
 Conditions: license and copyright notice.
 Limitations: liability and warranty.